fostn/uosint/README.md

 - `d-posts`: Download the posts of the target username
 - `d-stories`: Download the stories of the target username
 - `detect`: Detect and analyze text in the images of the target username stories
+    - Option: `-i`
+    - Description: Detect and analysis text in the images of the stories
+   - Option: `-s`
+    - Description: Detect and analysis text in the stories

 For example, to check for sensitive comments, use the following command
 ```shell